Attermire Scar, Warrendale Knots, Victoria Cave, Jubilee Cave

 (for safety reasons, it's recommended that visitors don't enter Victoria Cave)

-Victoria Cave is the largest cave in the scars and was first discovered (in recent times!) in 1837.
+Victoria Cave is the largest cave in the scars and was re-discovered in 1837.

-Archeological excavations within the lower layers of cave earth has revealed bone remains of hippo, spotted hyena, rhino, lion and elephant dating back 120,000 years.
+Archaeological excavations within the lower layers of cave earth have revealed bone remains of hippo, spotted hyena, rhino, lion and elephant dating back 120,000 years.

 Entrance to Victoria Cave high on Attermire Scar